andreasabel/inCode/entry/free-alternative-regexp.md

 this, that leads us directly to free structures.

-Instead of seeing things as "`Alternative` with a character primitive", we can look at it as *a character primitive enriched with an blank-slate Alternative instance*.
+Instead of seeing things as "`Alternative` with a character primitive", we can look at it as *a character primitive enriched with a Alternative instance*.

 Free
 ----